 What are some common coaching topics or goals you’ve focused on?

 I started out as a career and life transitions coach, but now I coach many pastors and lay ministers in project initiation, personnel problem solving, and church administration, personal organization and communication skills.
 I’ve also coached several executives on personal health and wellness issues – weight loss, stress and anxiety relief, for example.
 Dealing with procrastination and personal motivation are also popular issues.
 I also coach groups and teams (such as church leadership/elders, magazine editorial staff, Military teams, etc.) regarding new project initiation, problem solving, and getting “unstuck”.

 You bill yourself as a Christian coach.
 Do you work with specific denominations and non-Christians?

 My personal world view is distinctly Christian, as is my ministerial training.
 I half seriously tell friends that I’m a PresBapterian, as I have strong, positive church backgrounds and respect for the theological tenets of both denominations.
 I thank God for his grace and the blessing of my faith.
 But, I respect those with other beliefs and work well in an ecumenical environment.
-I have successfully led several military organizations with members who run the entire gamut of belief (or non-belief) systems.
-My current small group fellowship, which I lead and often teach, includes members of a wide variety of Protestant denominations and has been meeting regularly for 14 years.
+My current small group fellowship, which I lead and often teach, includes members of a wide variety of Protestant denominations and has been meeting regularly for 15 years.

 If You have a question about me and/or the coaching process, please ask!
-(Select the Q & A drop down menu under Coaching at the top of this page, or contact me directly at email@example.com.).
-Thanks for reading.
+Contact me directly at email@example.com or 904-716-2286.
 I look forward to hearing from you and helping you to fulfill your full potential!